sprucelabsai-community/spruce-eightbitstories-skill/README.md

 That's when I had the idea!
 What if I built a Skill on the [Spruce Development Platform](https://developer.spruce.bot) that significantly simplified the process of generating our stories?
 And, what if I filmed the whole process of building it and shared it with the world?

 Well, what are you waiting for?
-Let's get building!
+Get started generating your own Bedtime stories or build it for yourself!

+👇

 ## Useful links
 * [App Store](https://apps.apple.com/us/app/8-bit-bedtime-stories/id6468368534)